|

 sender or speaker can produce proof, it is permissible to think that reality is the way he says it is; and that the same referent

+cannot supply a plurality of inconsistent proofs.
 A statement in science does not gain validity from that fact that it is reported.
 Scientific

 knowledge allows horizon of consensus to be brought to the debate between partners: the sender and the addressee a particular